UPPMAX/UPPMAX-documentation/docs/getting_started/linux_basics.md

 - chmod takes flags as usual, e.g.
   -  `-R` for recursive (i.e. all files and sub-directories therein)

-!!! solution "chmod 755 style — binary sum — octal bit mask"
+!!! admonition "chmod 755 style — binary sum — octal bit mask"

     - Online, you will come across e.g. `chmod 755 <file/dir>`.
 What does this mean?
 It’s an "octal bit mask”: